jlphillipsphd/CSCI3130/README.md

 # CSCI3130
 Docker container for CSCI 3130 - Assembly and Computer Organization (ver.
-2020-12-14)
+2022-04-23)

 This container is built on top of jupyter/base-notebook provided by jupyter/docker-stacks.
 It provides a JupyterLab environment with a couple of essential (and non-essential) build tools used in CSCI3130 - Assembly and Computer Organization.
+The aim is to provide a tool chain appropriate for students in CSCI1170, CSCI2170 as well.
+The idea is just to provide a limited but practical Python and C++ development environment environment - not really JupyterLab.

 To prep:
 ```